gayatriprasad/cnn_visualizations/README.md

 This repository contains a number of convolutional neural network visualization techniques implemented in PyTorch usign radar data and can be easily adapted.

 ## General Information
-The work is show in individual files (ex. vanilla_backprop.py) and is an extension of work done by Utku Ozbulak and Baptist Vandersmissen who work will be published shortly.
+The work is show in individual files (ex. vanilla_backprop.py)

 ## Implemented Techniques

 Gradient visualization with vanilla backpropagation.
 Gradient visualization with guided backpropagation.
 Smooth grad.
 Integrated gradients.

 ## References: